Dave Tarpey

-David Charles Tarpey (born 14 November 1988) is an English former footballer who played as a forward.
+David Charles Tarpey (born 14 November 1988) is an English former footballer who plays as a forward for Reading City, where he is also assistant manager.

 Career

 Tarpey began his career at Henley Town, where he played for two years in the senior team before joining Basingstoke Town in 2007.
 After two years with Basingstoke, he joined Hampton & Richmond Borough to seek more frequent first-team football.
 Tarpey broke into the first team following loan spells with Walton & Hersham and Chertsey Town, before joining Farnborough in June 2012 after turning down a new contract at the Beveree.

 Tarpey scored 13 league goals in eighteen months at the Yellows before his contract was cancelled in January 2014 by mutual consent.
 He then re-joined Hampton.

 For the 2014–15 season, Tarpey joined Maidenhead United.
 After 36 league goals in his first two seasons, he scored 44 goals in 41 league games in the 2016–17 season as Maidenhead won the National League South, a new record for the league.

 He turned down an offer from Coventry City in summer 2017 and signed a new contract with the Magpies.
 He opened his first season in the National League with seven goals in his first six games, before signing for Barnet on 31 August 2017 which enabled him to leave his full-time job as a fire & security alarm installer.
 Tarpey injured his anterior cruciate ligament in his second appearance for the Bees, ruling him out for the remainder of the 2017–18 season.
 Tarpey returned from injury in October 2018 before re-joining Maidenhead on loan on 26 November 2018.

 On 4 February 2019, Tarpey reunited with former manager, Alan Dowson at Woking on a 28-day loan.